-Care Property Invest is actively pursuing the development of a balanced and profitable property portfolio and is exploring investment opportunities that are fully in line with the Company's strategy, both in Belgium, The Netherlands, Spain and Ireland as well as in other geographical core markets within the EEA.
+Care Property Invest is actively pursuing the development of a balanced and profitable property portfolio and is exploring investment opportunities that are fully in line with the Company's strategy in Belgium, The Netherlands, Spain and Ireland as well as in other geographical core markets within the EEA.

-For more information on these projects, see item '2.1 Important events during the 2022 financial year' on page
+For more information on these projects, see item page 62.